IAMS SG

 4. Firstly, identify the potential cause for your dog to shake or tremble.
 If your dog is shaking out of excitement, anxiety, or stress, it is not a matter of concern, and you can simply try to calm the pet down.
 If the animal is shaking due to cold, wrap it in blankets and layers until the dog’s shaking stops.
 However, if neither of these is the cause, look for other symptoms of illness or injury.
 The shaking might be due to either of those, and your dog may need immediate medical help.

-6. If your dog is shivering due to the cold, wrap them in blankets until they feel warm.
+6. If your dog is shivering due to cold, wrap them in blankets until they feel warm.
 If they are feeling anxious, you can take them to a place where they feel safe.
 You can also talk to them in a comforting tone until they feel calm.

 7. Should I be worried if my dog is shaking?